hectordiazgomez/freelancer_data/README.md

 # Freelancer Data Scraper

-This project scrapes freelancer data and their project details from freelancing platforms, specifically focusing on US-based freelancers.
+This project scrapes freelancer data and their project details from Freelancer.com, specifically focusing on US-based freelancers.

 ## Repository